SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-12-more-vaccine-sense-from-hank-green.md

 <iframe width="373" height="210" src="https://www.youtube.com/embed/H0Y7sUfLFEA" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
 [Last November, we featured]({{ site.baseurl }}/vaccine-sense-from-hank-green/) a sensible word or two from [Hank Green](https://en.wikipedia.org/wiki/Hank_Green) (notable web producer, author, and master of miscellany) in his weekly vlog to his brother.
-Bizarrely, Google says that's the most frequent search hit of all the pages on _this_ blog.
+(Bizarrely, Google says that's the most frequent search hit of all the pages on _this_ blog.
 People are&hellip;
-a bit weird.
+a bit _weird_.)

 Now vaccines are available fairly widely for free (at least in the US), and even to people as young as 12.
 So Green has a thing to two to say to young people specifically.
 And take